 Unsupervised learning finds hidden patterns or intrinsic structures in data.
 It is used to draw inferences from datasets consisting of input data without labeled responses.

 - Clustering is the most common unsupervised learning technique.
 It is used for exploratory data analysis to find hidden patterns or groupings in data.

 Finding the right algorithm is partly based on trial and error even highly experienced data scientists cannot tell whether an algorithm will work without trying it out.
 Highly flexible models tend to overfit data by modeling minor variations that could be noise.
 Simple models are easier to interpret but might have lower accuracy.
 Therefore, choosing the right algorithm requires trading off one benefit against another, including model speed, accuracy, and complexity.

-With this context,presenting the listing of algorithms collated from different sources.Hope this finds interesting & useful.
+With this context, presenting the listing of algorithms collated from different sources.I hope this finds you interesting & useful.

-If you have questions,please do leave your questions on the comments section.
+If you have questions, please do leave your questions in the comments section.